cressie176/mcp-server/resources/code-standards.md

 ---

 ## 2. Functions
+- Function names must use verbs to describe the action.
+- Functions should minimise parameters, using ideally no more than two.
+- Functions should eschew boolean parameters since they lead to conditional logic.
-- Keep functions small and focused on one task only.
-- Functions must contain no more than **6 significant executable statements**.
+- Functions should be small and focused on one task only, ideally contain no more than **6 significant executable statements**.
-  - Statements that are inlined into function calls NOT significant
+  - Statements that are inlined into function calls are NOT significant
   - Statements that are inlined into map values are NOT significant
-- Function names must use verbs to describe the action.
-- Do not use more than two parameters.
 - Functions must not cause hidden side effects.
-- **Single level of abstraction rule**:
+- Functions should operate at a single level of abstraction
-  - A function must either describe *what* happens (high-level) or *how* it happens (low-level).
+  - A function must either describe *what* happens (high-level) or *how* it happens (low-level), but not both.
-  - Never mix high-level orchestration with low-level details in the same function.
+  - Avoid mixing high-level orchestration with low-level details in the same function, unless it is because of iteration
   - If a function switches between levels (zooming in and out), split it into separate functions.

 ---